 What's my main occupation today?

-Besides HR Consulting, I run my fitness business primarily out of this website: (MyFitnessRoad.com), as Wellness Coach, Writer and Entrepreneur (as can be seen on my LinkedIn profile).
+Besides HR Consulting, I run my fitness business primarily out of this website: (MyFitnessRoad.com), as Wellness Coach, Writer and Entrepreneur (More details can be seen on my LinkedIn profile.)

 I work closely with individuals like Al, to guide them towards their lifestyle and fitness objectives (as outlined on the My Mission page), interfacing where required, with other professional associates and clinicians .